Effective Strategies for Managing Attrition in the Insurance Sector

 tapanmishra

 This is true.
-To keep a standard and avoid fake and forgery, Employers syndicate is good idea.
+To maintain a standard and prevent fraud and forgery, joining an Employers Syndicate is a good idea.

 Maruthi Nandan Kumar

-Can any one suggest me HR topics that can be done in INSURANCE SECTOR clearly.
+Can anyone suggest HR topics that can be explored in the insurance sector clearly?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute